hasparus/zaduma/README.md

 2. Set [`VERCEL_TOKEN`], `VERCEL_PROJECT_ID`, and [`VERCEL_ORG_ID`] secrets to
    deploy to Vercel from GHA (enables access to git history).
 3. Add `OG_IMAGE_SECRET` to secure your OG image endpoint.
+4. Remove `e2e` directory and `playwright.config.ts` or adapt tests to your usecase.

 _[See full usage instructions.](#-usage)_